Rekha Kamat

-Rekha Kamat (born Kumud Sukhtankar; 1932 – 11 January 2022) popularly known as Rekha was an Indian film and television Actress.
+Rekha Kamat (born Kumud Sukhtankar; 1932 – 11 January 2022) popularly known as Rekha was an Indian film and television actress.

 Early life and education

 Kamat was born in 1932 in Mahim, Mumbai.
 Her father was a clerk in the Indian Navy.
+Her family consisted of seven siblings (five sisters and two brothers).
+Chitra Navathe (born as Kusum Sukhtankar) was her younger sister.
+Her father worked as a lipik at Army and Navy store in Mumbai.

-He had his primary education (up to class IV) at a school in Kumbharwada area on Bhawani Shankar Road.
-He matriculated from General Education Society Chabildas School after fifth standard.
-Further from SNDT F.Y.
-After that, Kamat is married to G.R.
+She took her primary education (up to class IV) at a school in Kumbharwada area on Bhawani Shankar Road and matriculated in 1949 from General Education Society Chabildas.
+Further education from SNDT college.
+In 1953, Kamat married G.R.
 Kamat.
+She has two daughters, Sanjeevani and Madhavi.

+She learned singing from Vasantrao Kulkarni.

+G. D. Madgulkar gave both sisters them their respective reel names, Rekha and Chitra, during the meet for 1954 Marathi film Lakhachi Goshta.
+This also became the occasion for G. R. Kamat to meet both sisters and know them.